-Overall, i give this film a 2/5 stars as it wasn’t the best ‘chick flick’ i’d seen but it was bearable.
+Overall, I give this film 2/5 stars as it wasn’t the best ‘chick flick’ i’d seen but it was bearable.
 It had some laughs and portrayed some important messages.
 If you are thinking of going and think it would be exactly like the book, I recommend you think again!
 If you are interested in reading the book please do check out our review on the book here!

 Have you seen the film?
 What is your opinion?
 Please feel free to leave a comment down below!